syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Displaying input value

-The provided input value of the barcode can be displayed by enabling its `ShowText` property.
+The provided input value of the barcode can be displayed by enabling the `ShowText` property.
 By default, the `ShowText` is false.

 {% tabs %}